paradoxical-io/ts/README.md

 We have exposed tooling to be able to dump the sqlite db to disk for exploring if tests are failing, as well as a myriad of ways to configure your production system (to mysql).

+To see how to easily create a connection to in memory databases (sqlite) or mysql, look at the [connection factory](packages/common-sql/src/sql/connectionFactory.ts).
+Instead of mocking db tests (which provide near zero testing value) use an actual db!

 # Logging

 Other than the trace logging we've mentioned above, our logger supports context sensitive log wrapping.
 For example: